Same-sex marriage in Sweden: Vote in the Riksdag

 Reports suggested the cabinet would table its same-sex marriage bill in early 2008; however, it had yet to propose a bill.
 This was likely due to the Christian Democrats' opposition from within the four-party centre-right governing coalition despite being the only party opposing the move.
 After negotiations on a compromise broke down and facing a parliamentary ultimatum in late October 2008, the cabinet prepared to present its bill to a free vote.
 On 21 January 2009, legislation to amend the Marriage Code (Äktenskapsbalken) to define marriage as the union of "two spouses" was introduced to the Swedish Parliament.
 The bill was passed on 1 April by a vote of 261–22 with 16 abstentions.
 It was promulgated and published on 16 April, and took effect on 1 May.
 The bill was supported by all parties except the Christian Democrats and one member of the Centre Party.

-The first same-sex couple to marry in Sweden was Alf Karlsson and Johan Lundqvist at Stockholm City Hall on 1 May 2009.
+The first same-sex couple to marry in Sweden were Alf Karlsson and Johan Lundqvist at Stockholm City Hall on 1 May 2009.
 The marriage ceremony was officiated by Green Party politician Maria Wetterstrand.

-As of 2019, all the major parties represented in the Riksdag are in favour of same-sex marriage.
-However, the Sweden Democrats and the Christian Democrats are in favour of state-recognized same-sex marriage, while believing that religious organisations or individuals working within them (such as priests in the Church of Sweden) should be able to refuse to perform them.
+In 2019, all the major parties represented in the Riksdag were in favour of same-sex marriage.
+However, the Sweden Democrats and the Christian Democrats are in favour of state-recognized same-sex marriage, while believing that religious organisations or individuals working for them (such as priests of the Church of Sweden) should be able to refuse to perform them.

-Marriages in the Church of Sweden

-In 2009, Eva Brunne was elected and consecrated as the Lutheran Bishop of Stockholm.
-She was the first lesbian bishop in the world and the first bishop of the Church of Sweden to be in a registered same-sex partnership.

-On 22 October 2009, the Assembly of the Church of Sweden (which is no longer the state church) voted strongly in favour of giving its blessing to same-sex marriages, including the use of the term marriage.
-It was the first major church in Sweden to take this position on same-sex marriage.
-Archbishop of Uppsala Anders Wejryd commented that he was pleased with the decision.
-The second and third largest Christian denominations in the country, the Catholic Church and the Pentecostalist Movement of Sweden, commented that they were "disappointed" with the decision of the Church of Sweden.
-The Muslim Association of Sweden had already stated that no imams will marry same-sex couples.
-Prime Minister Stefan Löfven said in June 2017 that he does not believe a priest working for the Church of Sweden should be allowed to refuse to marry same-sex couples.

-Besides the Church of Sweden, other smaller Christian denominations allow their congregations to solemnize same-sex marriages, including the Liberal Catholic Church, which performed the first religious same-sex wedding in Sweden in July 2009, and the Uniting Church in Sweden.